gotouerina/ComTools/README.md

 ## Convert MAF into VCF format

+    perl GenerateVcf.pl input_maf output_vcf speciesList

+## Convert MAF into MSMC format

+## Convert MAF into PLINK format

 ## Calculate Convergent Sites
+Today your should modify the subpoplution in scripts and do

+    perl ConvergentSelect.pl input_vcf

+## Generate Count Tree

 ## Cite
-Cite: Please cite website (https://github.com/gotouerina/ComTools), there is no paper published in this stage, but are prepared to publish on Bioaxiv in future.
+Cite: Please cite website (https://github.com/gotouerina/ComTools) when you use this pipeline, there is no paper published in this stage.